zxdb/ZXDB/README.md

   * `publisher_seq=1` - 1st publisher of a specific release (or unique publisher)
   * `publisher_seq=2` - 2nd publisher (only if same release has multiple publishers)
   * `...`

+* `relatedlicenses` - associate programs to their inspirations or tie-in licenses

+* `relatedlinks` - associate programs to pages at other main websites

 * `roles` - associate authors to their roles (for each entry)